Virtual

 Dry Only (Yes/No)

-If you select yes your horse will be scratched if the track does not come up fast or firm on race day.
+If you select yes your horse will be scratched if the track does not come up fast or firm on race day and the pref date will be updated.
 You will still be charged a fee according to the costs table below.
 Once the field is drawn this setting can not be changed.

 Also Eligible (Yes/No)